nalla12/xoxo/README.md

-# Kryds og bolle spil
+# A tic-tac-toe game with online multiplayer